microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 ## What is a profile?

-A profile is a serialized asset (an instance of a ScriptableObject) which contains properties that configure the initialization and runtime behavior of an MRTK service.
+Profiles store configuration settings for services.
+You use them to control which services are run and how those services behave while running.
+They're stored as [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) assets in your project.
+You can view and edit a profile by selecting it in your project window.

 For example, the MRTK has a camera service, which will apply different properties to the main camera, depending on whether or not the display is transparent (like in the case of a HoloLens) or opaque (like in the case of a VR headset).
 The camera service is given a [camera profile](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit/Definitions/MixedRealityCameraProfile.cs), which contains those different transparent vs. opaque settings.